isomerpages/moe-stgabrielssec/_academic/Full Subject Based Banding.md

 ##### How will FSBB look like in St. Gabriel’s Secondary School?

-Students are grouped into mixed form classes, with each form class comprising of students taking subjects at different levels G1, G2 or G3.
-Mixed form classes present more opportunities for students to interact with other students taking different subject combinations, and with different strengths and interests.
+Students are grouped into mixed form classes, with each form class comprising of students taking subjects at different subject bands G1, G2 or G3.
+These mixed form classes allows for more opportunities for students to interact with other students taking different subject combinations, and with different strengths and interests.

 In their mixed form classes, students will also take a set of subjects at a common level which everyone in the class is undertaking.
-This works out to about one-third of the curriculum time.
-This would allow students in mixed form classes to spend some curriculum time together with the rest of their classmates in these subjects:
+This would allow students in mixed form classes to spend some curriculum time together with the rest of their classmates.
+These common subjects are as follows:

 - Art
 - Character and Citizenship Education